rwxrob/zet/20211223203439/README.md

 Just re-confirmed that (unlike Minikube) there is no command line argument to create multiple nodes when creating clusters with Kind.
-The good news is, that you can specify different images for these nodes at the same time.
+The good news is, that you can specify the name and different images for these nodes at the same time.

 ```yaml
 apiVersion: kind.x-k8s.io/v1alpha4